andrewvy/chrome-remote-interface/README.md

 # Chrome Remote Interface

-This library provides an Elixir Client to the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) with a small layer of abstraction for Session and Page Pooling management.
+This library provides an Elixir Client to the [Chrome Debugging Protocol](https://chromedevtools.github.io/devtools-protocol/) with a small layer of abstraction for handling and subscribing to domain events.

+Note: This is a super minimal client wrapper around the Chrome Debugging Protocol.

 ## Usage